Chess Blunder Trainer App

 - Easily import your own chess games from various (online) sources such as chess.com or Lichess, or from your personal PGN files.

-- Replay your blunders as personalized puzzles from your games and find better moves.
+- Replay your blunders as personalized puzzles from your games and train to spot better moves.

-- Get support from the app in assessing your moves and recommendations of best moves based on chess engine evaluations.
+- Let the app support you in assessing your moves and get recommendations from the chess engine.

-- Learn from your blunders and improve your chess skills!
+- Learn from your blunders and improve your chess skills completely for free and without ads!

 Strategies to Avoid Blunders

-While the chess blunder trainer app helps you to learn from your own blunders in past games, you will also need routines to avoid blunders in the first place.
+While the chess blunder trainer app helps you to learn from your own blunders in your played games, you will also need routines to avoid blunders in the first place.
 One proven approach is the Checks, Captures, and Threats (CCT) rule:

 - Checks: Check all checks that you can deliver to the opponent's king.
-Often, checks that do not seem to lead to anything, on closer inspection can open new ways of attack.
+Even checks that do not seem to lead to anything at first glance can open follow-up attacks on closer inspection.

 - Captures: Examine all possible captures of enemy pieces.
-Sometimes, a capture can open up the board or remove a key defender, leading to a more favorable position.
+Sometimes, a capture can open up the board or remove a key defender, leading to follow-up attacks.

 - Threats: Identify all threats you can make.
 A threat could be anything from threatening to win material in the next move to creating a strong positional advantage.
 It forces the opponent to react, e.g., by moving pieces, and may open new attack vectors.

-- Identify immediate threats: Use the CCT rule from your opponent's viewpoint to anticipate possible checks, captures, and threats.
-Make sure that have a counter to each of these moves, particularly if you are playing within opponent's half of the board.
+- Take opponent's perspective: Use the CCT rule from your opponent's viewpoint to anticipate possible checks, captures, and threats.
+Plan for each of these moves.

 About

-Special thanks to Alex Baker, who published the chess logic package bishop and the chessboard visualization package squares for flutter.
+Special thanks to Alex Baker, who has published the chess logic package bishop and the chessboard package squares for flutter.
 Without those, this app would not have been possible.